woocommerce/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/checkout-block/additional-checkout-fields.md

 ##### Using the `woocommerce_blocks_validate_location_{location}_fields` action

-This action will be fired for each location that additional fields can render in (`address`, `contact`, and `additional`).
+This action will be fired for each location that additional fields can render in (`address`, `contact`, and `order`).
 For `address` it fires twice, once for the billing address and once for the shipping address.

 The callback receives the keys and values of the other additional fields in the same location.